tbloomfield/CodingContest/README.md

 The queue is built as a generic priority blocking queue, allowing for various rules to be provided governing dequeue logic.

+For more information, please see [Virtual Queue Readme](VirtualQueue/README.md)

 # Sample Environment
 Code may be executed